biozz/whop.nvim/CONTRIBUTING.md

 Here is a list of things you can do right now to improve this package:

-- add more builtin commands
+- add more builtin commands (always nice)
-- add pretty telescope-based preview of the command (don't forget about length of the input, it can be very big)
 - propose a design for "scripts storage"
 - add compatibility with Boop scripts
-- propose a solution for text-based commands arguments
+- propose a solution for text-based commands arguments (probably with a custom ui using [MunifTanjim/nui.nvim](https://github.com/MunifTanjim/nui.nvim))

 Here is a list of ideas for builtin commands:
 - Markdown quote
 - Count characters (view only)
 - Count words (view only)
+- Count lines (view only)
 - JSON to Query String
-- JSON to YAML
 - Lorem ipsum
 - HEX to RGB / RGB to HEX
-- JSON to CSV / CSV to JSON
 - JSON to msgpack / msgpack to JSON
-- Unescape JSON / Escape JSON
-- Wrap with single quotes
-- Wrap with double quotes
 - rot13
 - bcrypt
 - ASCII encode/decode